I Have Money for the First Time Ever and I Feel Guilty About It

 That isn’t to say you can’t buy a well-deserved handbag or five and love them with every bone in your hard-working body.
 But to do so and truly feel great about it, without wondering if they’ll wind up on a wall of your own someday (or hiding them from your less-well-off family and friends), all signs point to backing up for a minute.

 You’re having a money sugar rush.
 It’s actually quite common.
-Some psychologists even have a name for it: “sudden wealth syndrome,” a non-medical term coined (sorry) by psychologist Stephen Goldbart to describe the feelings of stress, confusion, and/or loneliness that can follow a major windfall.
+Some psychologists even have a name for it: “sudden wealth syndrome,” a nonmedical term coined (sorry) by psychologist Stephen Goldbart to describe the feelings of stress, confusion, and/or loneliness that can follow a major windfall.
 And you know what’s an excellent distraction from those feelings?
 Buying stuff.
 “I’ve had many clients who have come into wealth suddenly and experience a tendency to ramp up their lifestyle drastically,” says Dr. Sarah Asebedo, a financial therapist and professor at Texas Tech University.
 “That can have ramifications in one’s relationships, as well as one’s long-term wealth.
 People don’t necessarily make great spending choices during that initial phase.”

 It’s not exactly thrilling advice, but both Asebedo and Thakor strongly suggest that you do what you probably already know you should: Sock away as much of this money as possible.
 “The most common mistake I see with people who suddenly have a high cash flow is that they confuse it with a high net worth — and it’s not the same thing,” says Thakor.
 “To have a high net worth, you need a solid financial foundation.
 But if you start spending equal to or more than your income, then you’ll stay in the exact same place — or be worse off than you were before.
 I see people do it all the time.”